srhcrete/Jam-Space/README.md

 ## Future Features
+* Post open Bookings with location, images, and tags.
+* Edit and Reschedule bookings and Delete completed bookings.
+* Request bookings from the open bookings list.
+* Book a service and pay the provider.
 * Band and providers can leave ratings/reviews for each other.
 * A service for messages or automatic email between bands and providers.
 * PayPal or other payment handler.